 Import and Configure Sample Application

-Import Sample Application in SAP Web IDE Full-Stack
+Import Sample Application to SAP Web IDE Full-Stack

 - Log in to Cloud Platform Cockpit and open SAP Web IDE Full-Stack.
 For more information, see Opening SAP Web IDE.